Nanolx/NanoDroid/README.md

 ### Stock ROM only

-* Some stock ROMs do not properly work after first boot since their SetupWizard is disabled by NanoDroid (because it's incompatible with microG)
+* Some Stock ROMs do not properly work after first boot since their SetupWizard is disabled by NanoDroid (because it's incompatible with microG)
   * check `/system/build.prop` or `/vendor/build.prop` if they contain the property `ro.setupwizard.mode` and change it to (you can do this from TWRP via ADB, with the builtin `vi` editor)
       * `ro.setupwizard.mode=DISABLED`
       * in Magisk Mode NanoDroid will do this on it's own using Magisk's `resetprop`
   * if you can access your device via ADB, you can also issue the following command as root, on-device:
       * `nanodroid-util --fix-update`

-### KitKat only
+### Other

-* You can't get past the first page of the microG login wizard on KitKat
-  * either connect a Keyboard and use it to skip the first page (will work normally then)
-  * use the custom NanoDroid microG GmsCore build, which has this issue fixed starting with version 0.2.6.14799-dirty-145
+* Applications crash when using WebView
+  * install Bromite WebView as user-app, as root, on-device, issue:
+      * `pm install -r /system/app/BromiteWebView/BromiteWebView.apk`
+* ROM lags after applying signature spoofing patch
+  * some ROMs already have the patch built-in, if you patch those ROMs (again), it results in heavy lags

-### G-Crap
+### Google Software

 * Hangouts isn't properly working
   * as root, on-device, run the following command: